A safe, natural home remedy for anxiety to calm your overactive mind…

 In desperation, many of us turn to our doctor and land up with a prescription for Xanax or Valium to calm our nerves.

-But as awareness grows of just how dangerous many of these medicines can be, many people are now turning to safer natural home remedies to get rid of their anxiety and stress without any medication.
+But as awareness grows of just how dangerous many of these medicines can be, many people are now turning to safer home remedies to reduce both their anxiety and stress naturally without any medication.
 And one of the most effective is lavender essential oil…

 It may seem incredible that essential oils can be so powerful – or how the simple lavender flower can help quickly chase away all your worries.
-But it turns out that there’s a lot of scientific studies to support using lavender oil to quickly - and safely - get rid of anxiety, ease all that unwanted stress and help you get some much-needed sleep.
+But it turns out that there’s a lot of scientific studies to support using lavender oil to quickly – and safely – reduce anxiety, ease all that unwanted stress and help you get some much-needed sleep.

 In fact, a recent study suggests lavender might calm anxiety just as well as Xanax…